 Another thing to do is to vary your vocabulary.
-I read a story once (or more precisely, the first paragraph of a story) that used the same word to describe the same character five times in five consecutive sentences.
-On multiple occasions.
+I read a story once (or more precisely, the first chapter of a story) that used the same word to describe the same character five times in five consecutive sentences.
+Repeatedly.
 If you're using it as a literary device, then good on you.
 In all other situations, mixing up your terminology helps.
-Personally, I cycle through about three or four names per character.
-More or less is up to you, but please- do something!

 I don't never use me no double negatives.